 The rest of the page is for drawing what they feel is an example of being a good friend.

 Remind them that sometimes their mom, dad, brother, sister, or a pet can be a good friend too!

-Gather and share the pages.
-Attach with a ring or ribbon and place in the school library for others to read.
+Invite students to share the pages.
+You may want to collate the pages with a ring or ribbon and place in the school library for others to read.